Ed94/SectoredLang/Docs/Sector Lang.md

 A package is an encapsulated unit that may be used by a project
 Projects can be a package for another project.

-The point of MAS was to see if it was possible to make a langauge that achieved the following goals:
+The point of Sector was to see if it was possible to make a langauge that achieved the following goals:
 1. Model a langauge where program structure modularity was a main priority.
 2. Provide a language syntax that is similar and practical to use across different language translation platforms (LTPs)